-- is ordinarily resident in Jersey AND - currently holds an individually allocated "Licensed" status
+- is ordinarily resident in Jersey AND - currently holds an individually allocated "Licensed"4 status

-&lt;sup>1 See Appendix 1 for description of ordinary residents potentially eligible for free treatment or care.
+1 See Appendix 1 for description of ordinary residents potentially eligible for free treatment or care.

-&lt;sup>2 Health cards are available from the Customer and Local Services Department.
+2 Health cards are available from the Customer and Local Services Department.
 They entitle the holder to a discount on the fees charged by GPs.

-&lt;sup>3 See Appendix 5 for information relating to evidence of eligibility.
+3 See Appendix 5 for information relating to evidence of eligibility.

-&lt;sup>4 "Licensed" category status is only granted in the case of employees who are deemed to be essential to the Island; The Population Office administers the Laws that relate to Licensed" employment and is the first point of contact GOVERNMENT OF JERSEY DEPARTMENT FOR HEALTH & COMMUNITY SERVICES Page 4 of 21
+4 "Licensed" category status is only granted in the case of employees who are deemed to be essential to the Island; The Population Office administers the Laws that relate to Licensed" employment and is the first point of contact in relation to queries about "Licensed"" status.
+This eligibility status does not cover a person employed as a result of a company being granted a license to employ non-qualified staff.
+GOVERNMENT OF JERSEY DEPARTMENT FOR HEALTH & COMMUNITY SERVICES Page 4 of 21

 - is ordinarily resident in Jersey AND

-- has Permanently Entitled status AND
+- has Permanently Entitled5 status AND

 - is employed in Jersey